Skip to main content

 Overall Effectiveness: Not effective.
 Fire and associated hazards remain and will continue until fuel is exhausted.

-Environmental Impact: High potential for environmental, structural, and public impacts.
-Mine fires that burn unabated have an increased risk of igniting forest fires/grasslands, formation of new subsidence features, vents, and intakes, as well as expulsion of gasses and soot into the atmosphere.
+Environmental Impact: High potential for environmental and public impacts.
+Mine fires left to burn unabated have the increased risk of igniting forest fires/grasslands, formation of new subsidence features, vents, and intakes, as well as expulsion of gasses and soot into the atmosphere.

-Fire Fighting Costs: Since the fire is not being fought, the associated costs are negligible.
-However, costs associated with the risks of leaving the fire; can be quite high.
+Relative Costs: Since the fire is not being fought, the associated costs are negligible.
+However, costs associated with the risks of leaving the fire alone can be quite high.

 Worker Safety: Not Applicable.